ruricolist/vernacular/README.md

 This is called (following Racket) a *hash lang*.

+The hash lang is the preferred way to specify a language.
+If you are creating a new language with a new syntax, this is what you should use.
+It takes precedence over all other ways of inferring the language.

+Much of the time, however, you will be re-using an existing syntax.
+Sometimes this is the point, because it lets you employ existing tooling like editors, linters, etc. In this case we piggyback on Emacs’s syntax for specifying modes, with a special string in the first line:

+    # -*- mode: my-lang -*-

+You can consult the [Emacs manual][] for the details of the syntax.

+The advantage of this approach is that the sequence between `-*-` markers does not have to appear at the beginning of the file; it can be commented out using the appropriate comment syntax.
+(If the file starts with a `#!` shebang, the mode can also be specified in the second line; this is also true of hash langs.)

-The language of a module can also be specified as part of the import syntax.
-This is useful for files that need to be edited with specialized tools that don’t know how to handle hash langs.
-If there is a hash lang, however, it takes precedence.
+Lastly, the language of a module can be specified as part of the import syntax.
+This lets you use files as modules without having to edit them at all, which may be useful for shared files you cannot edit.

 # Languages

 In Vernacular, a language is just a package.
 The package exports a reader and an expander.
-The symbol named `read-module` is the *package reader*.
-The symbol named `module-progn` is the *package expander*.
+The function bound to the symbol named `read-module` is the *package reader*.
+The macro bound to the symbol named `module-progn` is the *package expander*.

 The important thing: when the package’s reader is called, that same package is also bound as the *current* package.
 It is then the